mzdyb/cisco-aci/README.md

        - configure_application
    ```
    **Automation Workflows**
-   Thanks to using Ansible Tags with one playbook we can build modular Automation Workflows.
-Screenshot of Workflow from AAP is shown below:
+   Workflows allow creating visual logical representation of automation jobs sequence based on the result of the previous jobs run in the sequence.
+In this project modularity in Workflows is implemented by using Ansible Tags in Ansible Roles.
+The example of Workflow from Ansible Automation Platform is shown below:

    ![image](https://github.com/mzdyb/cisco-aci/assets/49950423/22b57cfd-a4b0-447d-a153-27e3166cf091)